lolo101/px1800kbd/README.md

     sudo ./install.sh dkms

-But you may also want to run a manual install:
+But you may also want to run a manual installation:

     sudo ./install.sh